 Content Marketing is an effective practise today where businesses produces content to connect better with their audience and offer them value, in return for recognition and interaction.

-So, here are the 5 ways how to use content in your business strategy.
+So, here are the 5 ways how to use content effectively in your business strategy.

 There are a lot of articles on Content Marketing.